 Andrea participated in “Voices of the Valley,” a literary evening in celebration of the landscapes of the Upper Arkansas valley to benefit the Land Trust of the Upper Arkansas, on March 19, 2014.

-Writer, plant biologist, and fellow upper-Arkansas-River-watershed resident Susan J. Tweit reviewed Between Urban and Wild for Story Circle Book Reviews in January, 2014: Between Urban and Wild: Reflections from Colorado.
+Writer and plant biologist Susan J. Tweit reviewed Between Urban and Wild for Story Circle Book Reviews in January, 2014.

 Holly Carver, acquisitions editor for the University of Iowa Press and series editor for Bur Oak Books, conducted a three-part interview with Andrea in November 2013: